 The type and severity of injuries sustained in a car crash are dependent on many factors, and each crash is unique.
-Some injuries can heal on their own after a few days with no medical treatment, but for some, injuries can affect them for the rest of their lives.
+Some common injuries can heal on their own after a few days with no medical treatment, but for some, injuries can affect them for the rest of their lives.

 Factors that contribute to the severity of an injury include things like:

-- If the injured person was wearing a seatbelt.
+- Was the individual wearing a seatbelt?

 - The occupant’s body positioning in the car.
 Were they sitting facing straight ahead, or were they turned?

-- If the car had correctly functioning airbags.
+- Properly functioning airbags.

 - Soft tissue injuries: This refers to the body’s connective tissue like muscles, tendons and ligaments.
 The soft tissues are stretched to damage in reaction to the sudden movements of a collision.
-This includes whiplash.